Virgin Mobile to offer cheap, 'pre-loved' iPhone 7 and iPhone 7 Plus handsets

 - French prosecutors investigate Apple over 'planned obsolescence' of iPhones

-All phones that fall under the Certified Pre-Loved banner are inspected and tested to ensure that they meet Apple's standards and specifications, and they included a 12-month warranty from Apple.
+All phones that fall under the Certified Pre-Loved banner are inspected and tested to ensure that they meet Apple's standards and specifications, and they include a 12-month warranty from Apple.
 The phones are kitted out with new batteries and the latest version of iOS, as well as a brand new charger and pair of Apple EarPods.

 Doug Smith, COO and general manager of Virgin Mobile USA explains: